Module 8: Electronic Toll Collection, Electronic Payment Systems, and Pricing

 For on-street parking, ETC is achieved through either individual parking meters serving each parking bay or through a pay-on-foot electronic payment kiosk.
 In either case, the system can be made more user friendly through the use of either smart card or smartphone technologies.
 For example, parking meters can be fitted with a contactless smart card reader enabling payment to be made using the same smart card being utilized for transit fare collection.
 Another option would be to place an 800 phone number on the parking meter to enable drivers to pay by calling a number and then having the parking fee included on their next cell phone bill.
 Both of these techniques can also be used for the pay-on-foot payment kiosks.

 Electronic fee collection is one of a number of technology-based management strategies available for on-street parking.
-The following video provides an example of the smart car parking system being implemented in San Francisco, https://sfpark.org/resources/sfparkoverviewvideo/.
+The following video provides an example of the smart car parking system being implemented in San Francisco, (https://sfpark.org/resources/sfparkoverviewvideo/, content no longer available at this URL).

 Electronic Payment Systems Applications Security